 I'm sharing the basic recipe plus a few of our favorite varieties, but with this recipe in your cooking arsenal you'll find it really easy to put your own spin on it with different vinegars (red wine vinaigrette), herbs (Italian dressing), seasonings (lemon-pepper), and other ingredients to create lots of different salad dressings.

-Below find the basic vinaigrette ingredients and then how to add or change ingredients to make three other dressings: Balsamic, Lemon-Herb, and Asian Style (and you’ll also find even more ideas for variations in the full recipe).
-You can click at the top or bottom of the page for a printable recipe with the variations listed.
+Below find the basic vinaigrette ingredients and then how to add or change ingredients to make three other dressings (plus more in the recipe card!):

 Basic Homemade Vinaigrette Salad Dressing